 As outlined in the conclusion of this report, there are many questions as to whether the goals and objectives of the project are being accomplished.
 This project is classified as a Hydrologic Restoration (HR) project and was implemented within the first few years of the CWPPRA program.
-Under the current design criteria, this type of project would have been designed with the aide of a hydrodynamic model.
-Considering the above, and if Engineering and Biological monitoring results indicated that the project was not producing the predicted or desired results, further investigations of the water flow patterns would be warranted.
+Engineering and Biological monitoring results indicated that the project is not producing the predicted or desired results, and further investigations of the water flow patterns may be warranted.
 Hydrologic assessment should be conducted to determine if there are specific structures or existing topographic features that may be compromising the goals of the project.
 Additional surveys, calculations, and flow measurements may be required to properly evaluate flow patterns within the project boundary.
 In the event this target analysis of the systems features does not identify specific problems associated with the systems functionality, a more detailed Hydrodynamic model may be warranted.
 In this event, care should be taken selecting the model to insure that information developed is compatible with other modeling efforts that have been, or will be, conducted in the project basin.